 Two additional regulations made under the United Nations Act implement the UN suppression of terrorism sanctions and sanctions against Al-Qaida and Taliban.
 These two regulations, together with the Criminal Code regulations, list organizations and individuals that the Government of Canada deems to be associated with terrorism (collectively, the Anti-Terrorism List).
-Canada’s federal financial institutions regulator — the Office of the Superintendent of Financial Institutions (OSFI) — publishes and regularly updates the Anti-Terrorism List on its website.
+Public Safety Canada publishes a list of entities designated under the Criminal Code regulations on its website.
 The Canadian authorities do not maintain a consolidated list of all designations under the United Nations Act regulations.
 However, the UN publishes a consolidated list of all designations under the UN Security Council resolutions on its website.

 The sanctions imposed under the United Nations Act regulations vary depending on the target jurisdiction or group and generally include arms embargoes, trade restrictions, and prohibitions against providing financial services or technical assistance in respect of such covered activities.
 In addition, the United Nations Act regulations prohibit dealings with persons designated under the UN Security Council resolutions or their property.
 While the scope of these prohibitions is not uniform across all regulations, they generally encompass prohibitions against:

 - Dealing in property that is owned or controlled by a designated person

 - Entering into or facilitating any financial transaction related to such a dealing

 - Providing any financial or other related service in respect of such property

 - Making any property or financial service available to a designated person (i.e., asset freeze).